pretoriusdre/share-dinkum/README.md

 You can enter forms of income such as **[Dividend]** and **[Distribution]**.
 According to the configured **[FiscalYearType]**, the income events will be classified into a particular **[FiscalYear]**

 If you enter a **[Sell]**, this sale needs to be allocated against specific parcels.
 You can chose an algorithm to do this, either FIFO (First in First Out), LIFO (Last in First Out), MIN_CGT (Minimimise net capital gain).
-The **[Sell]** generates the requried **[SellAllocation]** objects and links them to the approrpiate parcels.
+The **[Sell]** generates the requried **[SellAllocation]** objects and links them to the appropriate parcels.
 You can also chose to manually allocate the sells against parcels if you chose (generally you would only do this when importing legacy data).

 Any time that a **[SellAllocation]** does not completely consume the target parcel, that parcel is bifurcated.
 That is, the original parcel is marked as inactive, and replaced by a 'sold' parcel, and an 'unsold' parcel.
 The original cost base is apportioned between them, and each of these parcels points to the parcel from which it was derived from.
 Each sell allocation represents a capital gain or loss, which are also allocated to a **[FiscalYear]**